-25. I would like to implement a domain recognition program based on the max flow, min cut network flow algorithm.
+- 26. I would like to implement a domain recognition program based on the max flow, min cut network flow algorithm.
 I have a graph where the flow goes from A to F. Each edge is marked with numbers x/y, where x is the flow through the edge. y is the capacity of the edge.
 I propose to cut the graph at the edges DF and EF.
-How can you quickly say that this is wrong?

-- 26. Draw a diagram of a protein.
-Say what edge node is and explain in words and pseudocode how the Taylor / Ising spin approach could be used for finding protein domains. - 27.
-What would be a typical size for a protein domain in terms of the number of amino acid residues? - 28.
-Would you say that the "gene ontology" method for classifying protein function is more flexible than using "EC" enzyme classification numbers?
-Why? - 29.
+How can you quickly say that this is wrong ? - 27.
+Draw a diagram of a protein.
+Say what a node is and explain in words and pseudocode how the Taylor / Ising spin approach could be used for finding protein domains. - 28.
+What would be a typical size for a protein domain in terms of the number of amino acid residues ? - 29.
+Would you say that the "gene ontology" method for classifying protein function is more flexible than using "EC" enzyme classification numbers ?
+Why ? - 30.
 I have discovered a sequence motif ACDXX[WY] which is present in all enzymes of the sulphur-happyase class.
 I claim I can look for this motif and recognise more proteins of the same type.
-What should I do to see if this is a reasonable claim? - 30.
+What should I do to see if this is a reasonable claim ? - 31.
 I have two proteins.
 One has a well-defined function and is well studied.
 Nothing is known about the function of the second protein.
 I want to make a functional prediction for the second protein, based on the first.
-Would it be more helpful to find sequence or structural similarity?
-Explain why. - 31.
-Maybe one would like to find functional similarities between proteins by recognising 3-dimensional motifs.
+Would it be more helpful to find sequence or structural similarity ?
+Explain why.

+- 32. Maybe one would like to find functional similarities between proteins by recognising 3-dimensional motifs.
 Describe a method which would be able to recognise similar arrangements of chemically important entities.
 You do not have to repeat any method from the lectures.
 You can describe any reasonable approach.
 You must specify some tractable method for representing relationships within the protein.
-You must specify a practical method for finding similarities between proteins.
+You must specify a practical method for finding similarities between proteins. - 33.
+Why might 3-dimensional motifs let you find functional similarities which would not be recognised by sequence-based motifs ?